-Unlike most types of shoulder pain, frozen shoulders have few obvious symptoms that allow physicians and physical therapists to pinpoint a diagnosis.
-Even with the lack of understanding, there is still some progress in pain research that can help steer clinicians and patients with shoulder pain to find the best treatment possible without wasting their time on less effective or ineffective treatments.
+Although the cause of a frozen shoulder is not well understood, progress in pain research can help steer clinicians and patients to find the best treatment possible without wasting their time on less effective or ineffective treatments.

 Frozen shoulder anatomy

-A quick review of the shoulder anatomy can give us the common understanding when symptoms of a frozen shoulder are discussed.
-The shoulder is made up the glenohumeral joint (the ball-and-socket joint), the acromioclavicular joint (acromion attaches to the clavicle or collarbone), and the sternoclavicular joint (clavicle attaches to the sternum).
-The head of the upper arm bone, or humerus, attaches to the glenoid fossa, a shallow cavity of the shoulder blade.
+The shoulder is made up the glenohumeral joint (ball-and-socket joint), the acromioclavicular joint (acromion attaches to the clavicle or collarbone), and the sternoclavicular joint (clavicle attaches to the sternum).
+The head of the upper arm bone (humerus) attaches to the glenoid fossa, a shallow cavity of the shoulder blade.
 Strong fibrous connective tissues keep the shoulder in place while allowing it to move freely in all directions.

-Shoulder muscles that move the shoulder joint include the rotator cuffs (supraspinatus, infraspinatus, teres minor, subscapularis), teres major, deltoids, trapezius, rhomboids, pectoralis major and minor, upper arm muscles, and neck muscles (e.g. sternocleidomastoid, levator scapulae).
-Various ligaments and tendons attach the bones to the muscles or to other bones.
+Shoulder muscles that move the shoulder joint include the rotator cuffs (supraspinatus, infraspinatus, teres minor, subscapularis), teres major, deltoids, trapezius, rhomboids, pectoralis major and minor, upper arm muscles, and neck muscles.
+Various ligaments and tendons attach the bones to these muscles or other bones.

 In frozen shoulders, the anatomical focus would be primarily in the shoulder capsule and the glenohumeral joint as well as examining pain on a broader scale.